VladanVaskovic/directid-task/README.md

 - The `PaginationComponent` handles pagination for the `TransactionsTable`, displaying a fixed number of transactions per page.
 - Tailwind CSS classes are utilized to style the pagination controls for a consistent look and feel.

+### Unit Test Coverage

+The primary file that requires unit testing is `TransactionsTable.tsx`.
+This file houses the core logic for managing the user transactions table, including sorting, pagination, and data presentation.
+Writing comprehensive unit tests for this component is essential to ensure its correctness and reliability in handling user transactions data.

 ## Best Practices

 ### Coding Standards: